 What is the best shoulder workout for bodybuilding?
 There is nothing more vital than large, broad shoulders when developing an attractive and muscular body.
 The shoulder, a complexed muscular group, comprises three anterior, medial, and posterior heads, providing functionality that other large muscles cannot.

 The Greek mythical god Atlas, the strongest of the Titans, carried the world’s weight on his shoulders.
-You need muscular shoulders, well-developed lats, and a trim waistline for a V-taper look.
+It would help if you had muscular shoulders, well-developed lats, and a trim waistline for a V-taper look.
 Unfortunately, many bodybuilding shoulder workouts are monotonous and target the medial deltoids.
 If you want powerful shoulders, you’ll need to work on all three heads of the deltoid muscles.

 Here is our list of shoulder exercises to create a bodybuilding workout: